oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-06-26-ai-supply-chain-security-risks-and-legal-compliance-gaps.md

 ### Current Protection Gaps

+Industry technical leaders are actively trying to reduce or control the situation.
+However, it is unusual that these efforts are not widely recognized or discussed.
+I would assume that companies with Open Source Program Offices (OSPOs) or specialized security teams would have their own governance programs focused on handling AI models.
+Unfortunately, the sad reality is that very few understand the problem or attempt to implement the best supply chain practices.

 **HuggingFace Security Measures**
 HuggingFace implements several security controls:

-• Pickle scanning for known malicious patterns
+• Pickle scanning for known malicious patterns (limited)
 • Automated malware detection
 • Community reporting mechanisms
 • SafeTensors format promotion